d2l-ai/d2l-en/chapter_appendix_math/naive-bayes-to-mv-to-appendix.md

 image.shape, label
 ```

 Our example, stored here in the variable `image` corresponds to an image with a height and width of 28 pixels.
 Each pixel is an 8-bit unsigned integer (uint8) with values between 0 and 255.
 It is stored in a 3D ndarray, whose last dimension is the number of channels.
 Since the data set is a grayscale image, the number of channels is 1.
-When we encounter color, images, we'll have 3 channels for red, green, and blue.
+When we encounter color, images, we will have 3 channels for red, green, and blue.
 To keep things simple, we will record the shape of the image with the height and width of $h$ and $w$ pixels, respectively, as $h \times w$ or `(h, w)`.

 ```{.python .input}
 image.shape, image.dtype